vaibhavholani/hca_backend/project_log.md

 3. **Added Error Handling**
    - Implemented try-except blocks to catch and handle any errors during query modification
-   - Added fallback to return the original query if modification fails, ensuring system stability
+   - Added fallback to return the original query if modification fails ensuring system stability
    - Added logging for any errors that occur during query modification

 ### Current Progress
-The issue has been fixed, and the `created_by` and `last_updated_by` columns are now being properly populated in all database operations.
-This ensures that the audit trail system can track not only what changes were made and when, but also who made those changes.
+The issue has been fixed and the `created_by` and `last_updated_by` columns are now being properly populated in all database operations.
+This ensures that the audit trail system can track not only what changes were made and when but also who made those changes.

 ### Files Modified
 - `psql/db_connector.py`